 1. The overall position for Corporate Management reflects an overspend of £1.013 million, largely due to supplier relief that was not approved by Welsh Government (WG), as part of the Council's June claim against the Hardship Fund.
 As outlined in the main report, it is hoped that there will be an opportunity to recover this amount from another funding stream.
 However, until that is confirmed, this figure is shown as part of the overspend position.
-The balance of the overspend reflects other items held by WG as part of the monthly claims process, partly offset by a number of small underspends against the directorate's operational service delivery budget.
+The balance of the overspend reflects other items disallowed by WG as part of the monthly claims process.
+Aside from the COVID-19 impact, the directorate's budget is currently balanced, with no significant emerging pressures being reported.
 The 2020/21 savings target of £90,000, in relation to past service pension contributions, is currently projected to be achieved in full.